Regional Council of Negro Leadership: Membership

 The RCNL's annual meetings in Mound Bayou between 1952 and 1955 attracted crowds of ten thousand or more.
 They featured speeches by Rep. William L. Dawson of Chicago, Rep. Charles Diggs of Michigan, Alderman Archibald J. Carey Jr. of Chicago, and NAACP attorney Thurgood Marshall.
-Each of these events, in the words of Myrlie Evers, later Myrlie Evers-Williams, the wife of Medgar, constituted "a huge all-day camp meeting: a combination of pep rally, old-time revival, and Sunday church picnic."
+Each of these events, in the words of Myrlie Evers (later Myrlie Evers-Williams), the wife of Medgar, constituted "a huge all-day camp meeting: a combination of pep rally, old-time revival, and Sunday church picnic."
 The conferences also included panels and workshops on voting rights, business ownership, and other issues.
 Attendance was a life transforming experience for many younger and future civil black leaders such as Fannie Lou Hamer.

 In 1955, RCNL officials, including Howard and Amzie Moore, played key roles in helping to find evidence in the Emmett Till murder case.
-During the trial, Mamie Till Bradley, who was Emmett's mother, key witnesses, such as Willie Reed, and black reporters stayed in Howard's home in Mound Bayou.
-Dr. Howard, referring to the murders of and Emmett Till and George W. Lee, and the attempted murder of Gus Courts, charged that the FBI "can’t seem to solve a crime where a Negro is involved."
+During the trial, Mamie Till Bradley, Emmett's mother; key witnesses, such as Willie Reed; and black reporters stayed in Howard's home in Mound Bayou.
+Dr. Howard, referring to the murders of Emmett Till and George W. Lee, and the attempted murder of Gus Courts, charged that the FBI "can’t seem to solve a crime where a Negro is involved."
 The statement angered FBI Director J. Edgar Hoover, who credited the FBI with the "virtual elimination of lynchings in the South," and with "breaking up the Ku Klux Klan in the Carolinas and Georgia."

-The RCNL went into decline after Howard left the state at the beginning of 1956.
-Nevertheless, it continued to attract many of the state's prominent civil rights leaders including Amzie Moore and Aaron Henry.
-The RCNL was still in existence in 1962 but was already being pushed into the shadows by groups such as the Council of Federated Organizations (COFO) and the Student Nonviolent Coordinating Committee (SNCC).
+After Howard left the state at the beginning of 1956, the RCNL went into decline.
+Nevertheless, it continued to attract many of the region's prominent civil rights leaders including Amzie Moore and Aaron Henry.
+The RCNL still operated in 1962 but was already being pushed into the shadows by groups such as the Council of Federated Organizations (COFO) and the Student Nonviolent Coordinating Committee (SNCC).